suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

 #### Namespaces

-Everything the developer does inside Kubeapps will be within a Kubernetes namespace.
+Everything the developer does inside Suomitek-appboard will be within a Kubernetes namespace.
 The _default_ namespace will be used by default, and there will be a selector in the top-level navigation to select namespaces.

 ![Namespace selector](image_1.png)

 #### Unauthorized access

-If a logged in user tries to perform an unauthorized action within Kubeapps (e.g. installing a Helm Release in a namespace they don't have access to), the UI should show a meaningful error of the failed request.
+If a logged in user tries to perform an unauthorized action within Suomitek-appboard (e.g. installing a Helm Release in a namespace they don't have access to), the UI should show a meaningful error of the failed request.
 In particular it should explain what RBAC roles are required for the particular operation and point to documentation on how a Cluster Operator might extend a role.

 ## Implementation